lenkiefer/lenkiefer.github.com/_posts/2016-08-09-trends-in-credit.md

 # State per capita debt trends

 The panel also reports on per capita household debt by select states.
-In general per capita debt levels have stabilized after fallin during the Great Recession.
+In general per capita debt levels have stabilized after falling during the Great Recession.
 The debt trends are diven primarily by mortgage debt, so states with volatile house prices and high rates of foreclosure (*e.g.* AZ, FL, NV) have had the greatest volatility in per capita debt levels.

 But in recent quarters most states are trending modestly higher.